-You will not often find me endorsing books of an overly serious nature but this book, and Atlas Shrugged, for some reason, defy my usually aversion to topics of seriousness and self-absorption.
+You will not often find me endorsing books of an overly serious nature but The Fountainhead by Ayn Rand, and Atlas Shrugged, for some reason, defy my usually aversion to topics of seriousness and self-absorption.

 The Fountainhead is written by Ayn Rand and many of you, yes you, were suppose to read it in one of your college courses.
 But you didn’t!
 So, now it’s time to go buy it on Amazon and see what all the fuss is about.

 The fuss is a school of thought called Objectivism.
 Objectivism is…